json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 ```

 We have found many such issues in our corpus of *57,800* distinct schemas.
-We think that this could be significantly improved with limited although bold
+This could be significantly improved with limited although bold changes to
-changes to the spec.
+the spec.

 ## Recommendations

-Based on these evidences, we recommend to tighten the JSON Schema specification
+Based on these evidence, we recommend to tighten the JSON Schema specification
 by adding restrictions to keyword occurences.
 The strictest version of these
 proposed changes are: